 These cookies called my name from the cookie chapter because they use buckwheat flour, which I love and have in my pantry, and chocolate.
 Loads of chocolate.
 (I had also admired these cookies on another friend named Alana’s blog, Fix Feast Flair.
 Check them out there, too!)

 The buckwheat lends this sort of mysterious nutty flavor to the background, and it’s pretty magical.
 Her version in the book includes bergamot (or orange zest), which sounded lovely, but I’ve had a rough week and found myself craving some pure chocolate comfort food.
 So I skipped the zest this time, but I’ll try her orange version next time.

-I busted out my stand mixer for these babies (this is actually the first recipe on the blog that requires a stand mixer) and found tapioca flour with all the other Bob’s Red Mill products at my nearest grocery store.
+I busted out my stand mixer for these babies (although I think you could use a hand mixer if you are patient enough to stand there for a while) and found tapioca flour with all the other Bob’s Red Mill products at my nearest grocery store (although, I think you can use arrowroot starch or cornstarch instead).
 If you buy buckwheat flour to make these beauties, she has nine other buckwheat recipes in her book, and I have buckwheat pancakes, waffles and crêpes for you, too.
 Have a great weekend!

 - 6 tablespoons unsalted butter

 - 12 ounces bittersweet chocolate (60–70% cacao mass)*, chopped (about 2¼ cups), plus several chunks for the tops of the cookies

 - 2 tablespoons tapioca flour**